-If you’ve ever seen Oahu photos on Instagram, it’s likely you’ve come across the iconic Royal Hawaiian pool and the views.
+If you’ve ever seen Oahu photos on Instagram, it’s likely you’ve come across this iconic pink hotel.
 Set right by the ocean, you get a perfect mix of poolside/hotel amenities and the iconic pink chairs, and just a two-minute walk if you want to dip your toes in the Waikiki sand.
 But the best part is you don’t have to deal with the Waikiki crowds.
 You can stay by the pool, or if you want to be by the ocean, you can reserve lounge chairs and umbrellas for $20 per chair.
 And let’s be real, Waikiki does get crowded, so this is worth every penny if you want to be close to the water.

 There are two tower options at the Royal Hawaiian – the Mailani tower, and the Historic Wing.
 The Mailani tower is the newer, taller tower that overlooks the Pacific.
 Every room has a view.
 The rooms are a bit more modern, and the focus is the pool/ocean views outside.
 The Historic Wing has a more traditional feel as you would expect, but the rooms have vibrant pink accents making them fun as well.